Arr0ww28/cpp_hack/README.md

 ```bash
 ./vehicle_monitor
 ```
 Upon launching, the interactive menu will appear.
-Use the numeric keys `1-7` to navigate the dashboard views.
+Use the numeric keys `1-8` to navigate the dashboard views.
+To see the vehicle in action:
+1. Go to `[6] Manual Sensor Input`.
+2. Press `S` to toggle Auto-Simulation **ON**.
+3. Go to `[1] Live Dashboard` and mash `R` to watch the data realistically flow!

 ---

 ## ⚙️ Configuration

-The system behavior is governed by `data/config.txt`.
-You can modify this file to adjust thresholds, update intervals, and execution modes.
+The system behavior is governed by `data/config.txt` and `profiles.json`.
+You can modify these files to adjust baseline thresholds, update intervals, and execution modes.

-### Manual Debug Mode
-To manually input sensor values for testing alerts:
-1. Open `data/config.txt`.
-2. Set `MANUAL_INPUT_MODE=1`.
-3. Run `./vehicle_monitor`.
-4. Choose option `[6] Manual Sensor Input` from the main menu.

 ---